Mia Kardia

 Mia Kardia (Greek: A Heart; English: Μια Καρδιά) is the second EP by Greek artist, Katy Garbi.
-It was released on 14 November 2002 by Sony Music Greece and received double-platinum certification, selling over 50,000 units*, making it Katy's most successful EP to date.
-It contains five tracks, including a duet with Giorgos Tsalikis.
+It was released on 14 November, 2002 by Sony Music Greece and received triple-platinum certification, selling almost 60,000 units, making it Katy's most successful EP to date.
+It contains five tracks; four of them became singles and gained massive radio airplay, including a duet with Giorgos Tsalikis.